1. Do you allow pets?

 A. Children are welcome to our cabin and will no doubt have a great time!
 You might want to reconsider bringing a toddler or small child, however, unless you are willing to watch them at all times, and bring all the items you will need, including a high chair.

 In all cases, kids just want to have fun and things get damaged!
 Be prepared to clean up after them, and to accept responsibility for their actions.
 Broken screens, lamps or windows, dirty diapers lying around, or indelible stains on the linens, towels, walls, rugs and furniture costs us money to clean or repair.
-This extra cost will then be deducted from either your credit card or your security deposit.
+This extra cost will then be deducted from either your security deposit.

 If we are unable to book your stay, however, your credit card will not be charged.
 The fact is, we may be out of the office or on vacation ourselves and might not find your booking until its too late.
 The best solution is simply to plan ahead.